 You want to dig down to find the real reason behind what they are thinking.
 When you find the real reason, then you can deal with it.
 If all they care about is money you can challenge and maybe do a belief change.

 Be brave, you are the person in charge so challenge their question.
-Ask them if cost is the most important thing they care about?
+Ask them if the price the most important thing they care about.